Skip to content

 When working with Magic WAN and Cloudflare Network Interconnect (CNI), there are a few guidelines you should follow.

-Express CNI
+Direct CNI

-With Express CNI you can use the Cloudflare dashboard to provision a connection to Cloudflare in three minutes or less.
+With Direct CNI you can use the Cloudflare dashboard to provision a connection to Cloudflare in three minutes or less.
 This type of connection supports IP packets with 1,500 bytes, both for ingress and egress traffic.

 Bidirectional health checks